 International Study Centre

-You will need a Tier 4 (General) student visa to study at Lancaster University International Study Centre.
+You will need a Student visa (formerly known as a Tier 4 visa) to study at the Lancaster University International Study Centre.

 You need to show that you are planning for the future, and that you are serious about getting a degree from a UK university.

 If you do meet the criteria set out in UKVI’s immigration rules, your application will be refused.
 If you receive a visa refusal, you have 28 days to submit an Administrative Review to the UKVI and contest the decision made by the ECO.
-You will need to respond in writing to each of the points raised in the refusal and you must submit your Administrative Review from outside the UK.
+This requires you to respond in writing to each of the points raised in the refusal and you must submit your Administrative Review from outside the UK.

 If you are applying from the UK and your visa is refused, you must apply for an administrative review within 14 days of getting the decision.